purduesigbots/pros-docs/v5/tutorials/topical/adi.rst

 simply an arrangement of 1s and 0s.
 Analog sensors like potentiometers and line trackers are used to communicate with these analog real-world systems.
-These sensors return a number within a preset range of values in accordance with their input, as opposed to a digit sensor which simply returns an on or off state.
+These sensors return a number within a preset range of values in accordance with their input, as opposed to a digital sensor which simply returns an on or off state.

 To take these analog inputs and convert them to information that the